Table of Contents

 A limited company is owned by one or more ‘members’.
 In a limited by shares company, members are known as ‘shareholders’.
 In a limited by guarantee company, members are known as ‘guarantors’.
-Shareholders and guarantors can be individual people, or they can be corporate bodies like other companies, LLPs, associations, and trusts.
+Shareholders and guarantors can be individual people, or they can be corporate bodies like other companies or firms.

 Whilst shareholders and guarantors are collectively known as ‘members, the very first shareholders or guarantors of a limited company are officially known as ‘subscribers’.
 These original members agree to form a company by subscribing (adding) their names to the memorandum of association during the company formation process.

 To become a shareholder, you need to take a minimum of one share in a company.
 Depending on the number of shares issued, a company can have one owner, two owners, or many owners.
 To become a guarantor, you must provide a formal ‘guarantee’ that you will contribute a certain sum of money toward company debts if the business cannot meet its financial liabilities.

 The nominal value of a member’s share(s) or guarantee (which is often just £1 per share or guarantee) is the maximum financial liability of the individual shareholder or guarantor.
 This concept is known as ‘limited liability’ and it is one of the most significant benefits of setting up a limited company, rather than running a business as a sole trader.

 How many people can own a limited company?

 A private limited company must have at least one owner.
 This means that one person (or corporate body) can be the sole owner of a company.
 There is usually no restriction on the total number of owners a company can have during or after its incorporation at Companies House unless certain provisions are included in the articles of association.